pvvx/ADV_BLE2UART/README.md

 make main-build
 ```

-Make all files, run TlsrMemInfo.py, do copy the TLSR825xScaner.elf flash image to TLSR825xScaner.bin:
+Make all files, run TlsrMemInfo.py, do not copy the TLSR825xScaner.elf flash image to TLSR825xScaner.bin:

 ```
 make sizedummy